lejlakrajinic/Sarajevo-Go/README.md

 This ties in with our real site targets:

     Give essential information about tourist locations
-    Login to our web site
+    Login and Logout to our web site
-    Subscribe to our blog RSS feed
-    Follow us on social media channels like twitter and Facebook Contribute blog comments
-    Download resources for tourist
+    Give directions to the place wanted
+    Give recommendations on nice places to visit
+    Leave ratings
+    Add, edit and delete places for owners
+    Make a favorites list taht makes it easier to find favorite places afterwards

 Navigation structure